mstable/mStable-contracts/README.md

 `const [_, governor, fundManager, other, other2, oraclePriceProvider] = accounts;`

 ### Suite

-Test suite uses Typescript, which adds some complexity to the process due to the transpiling of contract ABIs.
+The test suite uses Typescript, which is compiled and run by Truffle.

 c = committed

 Key folders:

 - `/test-utils`           [(c) Core util files used throughout the test framework]
   - `/machines`           [(c) Mock contract machines for creating configurable instances of our contracts to support the simulation of test scenarios]
 - `/types`                [TS Types we use throughout the]
   - `/contract_templates` [(c) Provided by `@0x/abi-gen` as part of the type generation (These are templates to use for converting ABI into Typescript and injecting functionality)]
-  - `/generated`          [Output from abi-gen, used for transpiling build output into executable JS]
+  - `/generated`          [Output from Typechain; strongly-typed, Truffle-flavoured contract interfaces]

 ### Scripts